conniepope/SequelizedBurger/README.md

 https://conniepope.github.io/SequelizedBurger/

-* Eat-Da-Burger! is a restaurant app that lets users input the names of burgers they'd like to eat.
+* Burgers To Devour! is a restaurant app that lets users input the names of burgers they'd like to eat.

 * Whenever a user submits a burger's name, the app will add it to the list -- waiting to be devoured.